LeandroSQ/cgnat-tunnel/README.md

 Every WS connection coming to the server will be forwarded to the connected client, and it's events as well (Messages, Connect, Disconnect).

-All the requests forwarded to the client will be made at the client-level towards the `LOCAL_HOST` address, and their responses will be forwarded to the server.
+All the requests forwarded to the client will be made at the client-level towards the `LOCAL_HOST` address, and their responses will feed the server.

+All the events/messages/requests made by the client, will be served as response from the server to their respective requests.

 ![Piranha](how-it-works.png)